karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker run -v /home/mysql:/var/lib/mysql mysql 	--> we can map the external location to store the data persistantly
 	$ docker run --mount type=bind,source=/home/mysql,target=/var/lib/mysql mysql 	--> this way also we can mount the volumes.

-Q. What is **`docker-compose`** ?
+Q. What is `docker-compose` ?
 ---------------------------------
 If we deploying fullscale application on docker, we need to use mutiple containers like web-server(nginx), in-memorydb(redis), persistant-db(mangodb), orchestration(ansible), etc. So to deploy all containers as a stack we use docker-compose .
-Docker-compose files are writen in YAML. this will deploy the complete application with one command.
+Docker-compose files are writen in YAML. this will deploy the complete application stack with one command.

-docker-compose file must be named like this `docker-compose.yml`, `docker-compose.yaml`, other wise docker-compose will not notice your configuration file.
+docker-compose file must be named like this `docker-compose.yml`, `docker-compose.yaml`, other wise docker-compose will not notice your configuration file. else you need to specify the `-f` flag to pass the compose file.

+ 	$ docker-compose up	--> Builds, (re)creates, starts, and attaches to containers.
+	$ docker-compose down	--> Stops and removes containers, networks, volumes, and images created by up.
+	$ docker-compose ps	--> Lists containers.
+	$ docker-compose logs	--> Displays log output from services.
+	$ docker-compose exec	--> Runs a command in a running service.
+	$ docker-compose build	--> Builds or rebuilds services.
+	$ docker-compose stop	--> Stops services.
+	$ docker-compose restart --> Restarts services.
+	$ docker-compose pull	--> Pulls images for services.
+	$ docker-compose up -d	--> Starts the services in the background.

+ 	$ docker-compose -f my-compose.yaml up	--> to bringup the custom named docker-compose file

+   	$ docker-compose -f my-compose.yaml logs -f web	--> to view the logs like 'tail' command

 there are 2 versions in docker-compose file, mention the version details in "" like "2" or "3".